 The homicidal doll named Chucky has become a pop-culture icon, with his mix of sarcasm and menace.
 His films have gone from scary to funny and back again, always with style.
-Here’s how to stream all the Child’s Play movies.
+Here’s how to stream the Child’s Play franchise.

 Director Tom Holland takes his time bringing out Chucky (voiced by Brad Dourif) in the doll’s first film, instead focusing on little Andy Barclay (Alex Vincent) and his single mother Karen (Catherine Hicks).
 Possessed by the spirit of a serial killer, Chucky looks like a harmless Good Guys doll at first, but he eventually reveals his true murderous nature.
 He’s less snarky and playful in this early outing, instead focused on isolating Andy so that he can transfer his soul into a human body.